1st Edition

 Biography

-Sojin Lim is Reader in Asia Pacific Studies (with special reference to Korea), Course Leader for both MA North Korean Studies and MA Asia Pacific Studies, and Co-Director of the International Institute of Korean Studies at the University of Central Lancashire, UK.
-She is the author of articles and book chapters on sustainable development and political economy.
-Her recent publications include International Aid and Sustainable Development in North Korea (2024).
+Sojin Lim is a Professor (Reader) at the University of Central Lancashire, UK.
+She is the author of articles and book chapters on Sustainable Development and Political Economy.
+Her recent publication includes her monograph International Aid and Sustainable Development in North Korea: A Country Left Behind with Cloaked Society (2023).
 She frequently discusses changes in the Korean Peninsula in media interviews.